google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 # Make your page responsive

-Our page has all the content needed, but on different screen sizes it doesn't look good because we have simply created a linear site for a narrow viewport.
+The page has all the content needed to display on a narrow viewport, but on different screen sizes it doesn't look good because we have simply created a linear site.

 [TODO: Image of widening the viewport.]

 We are using the principles of Mobile First web development.
-We start with a narrow viewport &mdash; similar to a mobile phone &mdash; and build for that experience and then we make our viewport wider like you would start to expect to see on a tablet, desktop and TV.
-At each point where the content doesn't look right we will add a breakpoint.
-We call this technique "Micro-reflow".
+We started with a narrow viewport &mdash; similar to a mobile phone &mdash; and built for that experience first.

+We now need to make our viewport wider like you would start to expect to see on a tablet, desktop and TV and make it work on these.
+At each point where the content doesn't look right we will add a major breakpoint.

-Choose breakpoints (where the content and styles change) based on your content.
+Earlier on we created a couple of different high-level designs for how our content should be displayed and now we need to choose our breakpoints &mdash; where the content and styles change &mdash; based on your content.

-Using devices or basing it on traffic to existing sites can get very messy.
+[TODO: Add Images]

 {% include modules/takeaway.liquid title="Key Takeaway" list=page.key-takeaways.make-responsive %}